oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/GroebnerBases/groebner_bases.md

     the above notation and the division algorithms extend naturally to $K[x]^p$ and $K[x]_>^p$, respectively.

 The OSCAR functions discussed below compute standard representations and polynomial weak standard representations, respectively.
-In the global case, they always return fully reduced remainders.

 ```@docs
 reduce(g::T, F::Vector{T};